testing-community/cypress-training-doc/README.md

    ?
 How would you like to define a style for your project? ...
    Opcion 1: > Use a popular style guide

    ?
-Which style guide do you want to follow? ...
-   Opcion 3: > Google

-   ?
 What format do you want your config file to be in? ...
    Opcion 1: > JavaScript

    ?
 Would you like to install them now with npm?
    Yes
    ```

    </details>

 ![eslint-config](media/eslint-configuration.gif)